 The schedule of reduced tuition and fees applies if a student completely withdraws from all courses during the semester.
-The date of withdrawal is determined by the Office of Student Affairs based on the last day of attendance (for tuition) and the date the student moved out of housing (for room and board).
+The date of withdrawal is determined by the Office of Student Affairs based on last day of attendance (for tuition) and date moved out of housing (room and board).
 All withdrawals from the College must be reported through the Office of Student Affairs.
 Refunds are not issued for withdrawing from individual courses.

-There are no refunds for dismissal, suspension, or expulsion from the College and no room refunds for removal from campus housing due to judicial sanction.
+Refunds will not be issued for dismissal, suspension, or expulsion from the College and no room refunds for removal from campus housing due to judicial sanction.